Punt (gridiron football): Spiral punt

 Alex Moffat is generally recognized as the creator of the spiral punt, having developed it during his time as a college athlete in the early 1880s.
-It is the longest type of punt kick.
-In flight, the ball spins about its long axis, instead of end over end (like a drop punt) or not at all (like a regular punt kick).
-This makes the flight of the ball more aerodynamic, and the pointy ends of gridiron footballs mitigate the difficulty to catch.
+The spiral punt is typically the longest type of punt kick used in gridiron football.
+During flight, the ball spins about its long axis, rather than rotating end over end as in a drop punt.
+This rotational motion increases aerodynamic stability, allowing the ball to travel farther with a more consistent trajectory.